-opportunity for new brands to develop in healthcare products.
-However, it’s important to remember that Chinese have an important budget to spend on health care.
-This tendency is confirmed by the increase of income in the whole society but particularly in the middle-class families.
+opportunity for new brands to develop healthcare products.
+However, it’s important to remember that Chinese Baby Boomers are adjusting to their medical needs as seniors.
+They have an important budget to spend on health care.
+This tendency is confirmed by the increase in income in the whole society but particularly in middle-class families.
 Indeed, parents are more and more fiscal spending money on care and convenience items for themselves and their children.

 Cultural context regarding Healthcare in China

 Before you decide to get into China’s senior care market, here are a few features you need to be aware of.
 Because you are or want to do your business in China, it is very important to be familiar with the Chinese education system.
 Here, we mean how the child is raised during its first years.
 In the baby healthcare product market, your main target is not the parents but the mothers.
 They are the ones that take care of a lot of the babies.
 These mothers have higher expectations because they want the best for their babies but also because the reflecting image about them is very important.

 Baby Boomers in Chinese society are very precious.
 They also play a significant role in the child’s education.
 In China, the nursery system is not very usual as in most European countries.
 When parents go to work, they leave their children to their grandparents.
 Concerning babies’ habits, they start to eat solid food at 4 months which is a bit earlier compared to some European countries.

 Chinese Baby Boomers’ new Purchasing Behaviours

 Pew Research indicates that the average Boomer feels younger than their actual age and that they believe old age only arrives after 72 years.
 This means they are willing to maintain good health for as long as possible.
 Most Chinese Baby Boomers believe that at 70 they should still have active, healthy lifestyles that include work, Travel, leisure, and sexual activity.
 This makes the Baby Boomers in China a primary target market for all healthcare marketing strategies.